 If I were to name a character in a story, my instinct would be to pull from a list of names of people I know.
 If I was being creative then I might tap into my unused baby name list.

 But my kids routinely name characters things like Rogeroni, Putie, Adwala, Gagoogagoo, and Captain Officer Sergeant Yuki Spoon.
 They are open to possibilities, open to being silly, open to combining sounds to make something new.
+They aren’t restricted by what they already know.

 Whenever you’re open to new experiences and ways to view the world, creativity sees an opening and sneaks in.